abhirup-ghosh/e2e-data-pipeline/data/README.md

 ### 1. Direct download

-Download and unzip the `archive.zip` file from inside `data/` directory.
+Download and unzip the `archive.zip` file and move it's contents to `data/` directory.

 ### Using kaggle api